LIEUTENANT COLONEL JOHN ARTHUR WARR DSO

 command, penned this poem about his boss.

-A kind man, a gentle man, a leader born and bred;
+A kind man, a gentle man, a

 A soldier's soldier, an officer, a man among the men.